 Colombia has the second highest biodiversity in the world.
 The many different ecosystems – from jungles, snow-capped mountains, cloud forests, beaches and even deserts – explains the vast amount of different animals and plants you can come across in Colombia.
 You don’t have to look for them either.
 By just wandering around a town, colorful birds and plants are abundant.
 Imagine what you’ll come across cycling or hiking through the sparsely populated areas, where animals are less disturbed.

 Many Colombians cities have their own music and dance and they are proud to show it to you.
-Everywhere you go, you get a warm welcome, before you know it they offer a coffee, they invite you to their house, cheer you on while cycling by or give you some extra fruits for on the road.
+Everywhere you go, you get a warm welcome, before you know it they offer a coffee, they invite you into their house, cheer you on while cycling by or give you some extra fruits for on the road.

 One thing we discovered about Colombia, are the picturesque colorful towns, especially those situated in the mountains.
 The villages have a tranquil and peaceful feel to them, with a main square surrounded by many stores and restaurants.
-You will find children playing, people working, working men drinking coffee in their afternoon break, families having lunch or dinner and elderly strolling around and having sociable chats.
+You will find children playing, people working, men drinking coffee in their afternoon work break, families having lunch or dinner and elderly strolling around and having sociable chats.
 It is truly the center of the town where so many aspects of daily life occurs.
 Somehow it feels so simple and purposeful to have such a center square in a small town.

 Cycling in Colombia